Core gardening is an ingenious and thrifty gardening method that allows you to squeeze every ounce of nutrients from your compost.

 2. Gather and Layer Your Garden Compost Material

-The next step is to layer your organic compost material inside of your raised garden bed.
-The compost material that you use is the real secret of what makes your core garden a nutrient powerhouse.
+The next step is to layer your organic compost material inside your raised garden bed.
+The compost material you use is the secret of what makes your core garden a nutrient powerhouse.

-If you already have heaping mounds of compost around your yard or waiting in a compost bin, then that organic goldmine makes for the perfect foundation of your core garden.
+If you already have heaping mounds of compost around your yard or waiting in a compost bin, that organic goldmine is the perfect foundation for your core garden.